Khalil-am/Khalil-am/README.md

 - 👀 I’m interested in Data Science and Software Engineering
 - 🌱 I’m currently learning Machine learning and Natural language processing(NLP)
 - 💞️ I’m looking to collaborate on Many new and interesting projects
-- 📫 How to reach me khalil-am@outlook.com feel free to email me for any questions :)
+- 📫 Reach me on khalil-am@outlook.com feel free to email me for any questions :)

 <!---
 Khalil-am/Khalil-am is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.